bitshifter/glam-rs/ARCHITECTURE.md

 This document describes the high-level architecture of `glam`.
 While `glam` is not a large library there are some complexities to its implementation.
-The rational and explanation of these follows.
+The rationale and explanation of these follows.

 ## Design goals

-There overarching design goals of glam are:
+The overarching design goals of glam are:

 - Good out of the box performance using SIMD when available
 - Has a simple public interface